Samjith888/Keras-retinanet-Training-on-custom-datasets-for-Object-Detection-/README.md

 		                                    (or)
 	pip install keras-retinanet

-Note : Make sure that tensorflow is installed in the machine
+Note : Make sure that tensorflow is installed in the machine (tensorflow version < 2.0)

 ## Prepare Data for training
 1. Clone or download this repository.